Integrated Masters Veterinary Physiotherapy

 Information about our Accreditation of Prior Learning (APL/APEL) policy can be found on our Higher Education Regulations and Policies page.

 Other course specific entry requirements

 "Writtle University College encourages early disclosure of any specific learning needs, disabilities, medical and/or mental health conditions that you feel may have an effect on your studies.
 This allows us to discuss these with you and consider reasonable adjustments and support arrangements you may need.

 The college takes its health and safety and welfare responsibilities very seriously.
 Veterinary Physiotherapy is a physically demanding course which will involve you working in close contact with large and unpredictable animals.
 Students are encouraged to declare and discuss with college staff, anything that may impact on their ability to safely and fully take part in any of the practical elements of the course."

 Applications will take into consideration

 We would like to see evidence of a minimum of

 Done under the supervision of professional providers ready to vouch for your skills.
 Ideally the placements are done prior to the interview (letters from the providers, on headed paper, stating the date and length of the placements, the animal handling activities undertook and the skills developed, are to be sent with your application.
 Alternatively, proof of competition (equine or canine), BHS qualification must be sent for evaluation.

-Ideally, these reference letters will be sent alongside your application.
-If the placements have not been finalised, you can have more time to do so but reference letters must be submitted before 01.07.20.
+References will be requested as part of any offer issued for the course.
+If the placements have not been finalised, you can have more time to do so but reference letters must be submitted before 01.07.23.
 All placements must have been effective before the beginning of the course Placements must be less than three years old to be taken into consideration.
 We are looking at practical hands-on placements, not observational ones.
 Applicants could consider: